tunagencSU/DSA-210-Term-Project/README.md

 python ml.py
 ```

-Expected runtime is around 2–3 minutes on a modern laptop.
-The script prints all the metrics reported in Section 6 plus example 2026 predictions.
+It takes about 2 to 3 minutes on a normal laptop.
+The script prints all the metrics from Section 6 plus some 2026 prediction examples.

 For the interactive prototype: